ltcmelo/psychec/README.md

 # Psyche-C

 Psyche-C is a compiler frontend for the C language, designed as a library that can be used to implement static analysis tools for C.
 Bellow are the main characteristics of Psyche-C:

 - Clean separation between the syntactic and semantic compiler phases.
 - Algorithmic and heuristic syntax disambiguation.
-- Optional type inference for missing `struct`, `union`, `enum`, and `typedef`.
+- Optional type inference for missing `struct`, `union`, `enum`, and `typedef` (due to `#include` failures).
-  (i.e., tolerance against `#include` failures).
 - API inspired by that of the [Roslyn .NET compiler](https://github.com/dotnet/roslyn) and [LLVM's Clang frontend](https://clang.llvm.org/).

 ## Library and API